 Did your loved one break a bone in a nursing home?
-Did your loved one suffer a fractured wrist, hip, foot or ankle?
-Broken bones may be a sign of nursing home neglect or abuse.
+Did your loved one suffer a fractured wrist, hip, foot, or ankle?
+Bone fractures may be a sign of nursing home neglect or abuse.

 Meet Our Nursing Home Negligence Lawyers.

 Broken Hip in Nursing Home?
 Our Lawyers Can Help

 In elderly patients, broken bones are a significant and serious injury.
 A broken toe or foot, as well as broken hips or legs, increase the risk for a serious fall in the future.

 These injuries should never be taken lightly, no matter the age of the victim.
 However, when they occur within the walls of the nursing homes we’ve entrusted with the care of our loved ones, there are serious questions that must be answered.

 If you’re unsure if you have a valid case, get in touch with us today and learn more in a free case review.
 Simply call or fill out the form on this page.

 In the best of cases, a bone fracture can reduce a nursing home resident’s mobility and lead to declines in their enjoyment of life, making it difficult to move and be sociable.
 These deleterious effects can last long after the broken bone has fully healed.

 Bone fractures are common among members of the elderly population, especially those who suffer from osteoporosis or other bone conditions, and those who have lost muscle and fat density, both of which usually cushion the bones from trauma.

 Types Of Bone Fractures That Occur In Nursing Homes